+BADM 281-3 (BC=3)

-BADM 281-3 (3-0) 15 weeks Human Resource Management
+Human Resource Management

 An introduction to human resource issues for the employee, supervisor, manager, and human resources staff.
 Planning, recruitment, selection, compensation, performance appraisal, and labour relations issues will be discussed.

 Note: Designed for BADM students.
 Note: Not open to students in the first year without consent of the department.